ljhopkins2/broadcastify-archtk/README.md

-# Broadcastify ARchive Toolkit (BArT)
+# The python Broadcastify ARchive TOol Kit (pyBArTOK)

 **Version 0.6**<br>
-_Updated 31 Oct 2019_
+_Updated 5 Nov 2019_

 ## Preface

-The Broadcastify Archive Tool (BArT) automates downloading audio archives from [Broadcastify](www.broadcastify.com), "the world's largest source of Public Safety, Airline, Rail, and Marine live audio streams".
+The python Broadcastify Archive Tool Kit (pyBArTOK) automates downloading audio archives from [Broadcastify](www.broadcastify.com), "the world's largest source of Public Safety, Airline, Rail, and Marine live audio streams".

-BArT was initially developed as part of a group project during the summer 2019 [General Assembly Data Science Immersive program](https://generalassemb.ly/education/data-science-immersive/), in response to a client's need to visualize where first responders were being dispatched during emergencies.
+pyBArTOK was initially developed as part of a group project during the summer 2019 [General Assembly Data Science Immersive program](https://generalassemb.ly/education/data-science-immersive/), in response to a client's need to visualize where first responders were being dispatched during emergencies.
 We sought out a large repository of emergency radio dispatches to train our audio-to-text-to-geolocation algorithm.
 Although Broadcastify was the clear winner in terms of breadth and depth, the lack of an API for downloading archived audio meant that the process for acquiring the data was highly manual and time-consuming.

-BArT solves that problem.
+pyBArTOK solves that problem.

 ## Quick-start Guide

-If you want quickly make use of BArT in your own project, this section is for you!
+If you want quickly make use of pyBArTOK in your own project, this section is for you!
 The instructions assume you're using a Jupyter Notebook and python.

 1. **Get a Broadcastify Premium account.** Access to the archives is behind a paywall.
 For $15, you can get 180 days of preimium access.
     - More information at https://m.broadcastify.com/premium/

-1. **Copy the library file.** It contains the BArT source code.
+1. **Copy the library file.** It contains the pyBArTOK source code.
-    - Put `bart.py` into the same directory as your `.ipynb` file<br><br>
+    - Put `pyBArTOK.py` into the same directory as your `.ipynb` file<br><br>

 1. **Copy and modify the config files.** The system needs two config files to run:
     - `config.ini`